Susanna Kislenko, Executive Director, Development

 Furniture Bank is fortunate to enjoy the services of a dedicated group of Directors who provide stewardship and strategic direction to the organization.
-Each Director also serves on at least one of three established Board Committees: Finance & Audit, Fundraising & Marketing, and Governance.
+Each Director also serves on at least one of four established Board Committees: Finance, Development, Program, and Governance.

 Board of Directors